babelcloud/webarena/gbox/report.md

             8. For questions ONLY about **Nintendo Switch game cards** please navigate back to the url of the product you end up choosing.
 This is because the benchmark evalautes using the page you are on for the Nintendo task.
 If you are own the wrong product page it will assume you selected that product.
             9. When asked to "show me products under a price" the benchmark evaluates based on the url. so just ensure the price is under the price asked for in the url.
             10. When asked about product type don't return the acutal product name but rather the type of product it is.
 Ex: If the most common products are "harry potter" and "twilight" the product type is "books".
+            11. When the task asks for the full address make sure to inclue **ZIP CODE** (this means choosing the address that has a zip code).
+            12. **For ADDRESS questions**: A "full address" means a COMPLETE street address with ALL components (GET THE ADDRESS ALWAYS FROM OPENSTREETMAP!):
+                - Street number (e.g., "1000")
+                - Street name (e.g., "Airport Boulevard" or "International Drive")
+                - City or Township
+                - State
+                - ZIP code
+                - Country (if applicable)
+                Example: "1000 Airport Boulevard, Pittsburgh, PA 15231, United States" If OpenStreetMap doesn't have the street number, try:
+                - Using the Wikipedia subagent to find the official address
+                - Searching for the location's "Contact" or "About" page
+                - Cross-referencing multiple sources until you have the complete address
-            11. Task wording can contain typos or singular/plural mismatches.
+            13. Task wording can contain typos or singular/plural mismatches.
 Treat singular terms like "order" or "transaction" as potentially plural.
 If multiple entries match the described criteria, summarize all of them, list each matching item with its key details, make the quantity explicit, and when the question asks for an amount/total, include the combined sum alongside the itemized numbers.
-Never assume “the most recent one” unless the instructions explicitly say so.
+Never assume "the most recent one" unless the instructions explicitly say so.
+            14. **For SHOPPING/BROWSING tasks**: When asked to browse products in a particular category, navigate using the dropdown menus (not search) when possible.
+This may require hovering over nested dropdowns (e.g., hover over "Electronics" → hover over "Computers" → click "Laptops").
+Use the hover tool to reveal these nested menus before clicking.
+            15. **When URLs/text are TRUNCATED with copy buttons**: If you see text that's cut off in the UI (e.g., "https://example.com/very-long-url..." with a copy button), click the copy button then PASTE it somewhere to see the full content:
+                - Click the URL/address bar and press Ctrl+V
+                - Or paste into a text field
+                - Take a screenshot to see the complete untruncated text
+            16. **For GitLab repository changes**: When asked to make changes to a repository, commit changes to the main branch UNLESS the task specifically asks you to create a branch, make a merge request, or follow a different workflow.
+            17. **For GitLab SSH clone URLs**: Replace git@ec2-3-149-78-74.us-east-2.compute.amazonaws.com with git@metis.lti.cs.cmu.edu in the clone command.
+            18. **For Postmill forum submissions**: When creating a post/submission, put all content including URLs in the Body field.
+Leave the URL field empty.
+Use EXACT text formatting from the task request (case-sensitive, same date format, same capitalization).
+            19. **When asked to DRAFT a message/email/post**: DO NOT submit or send it.
+Just compose/write the draft and leave it in the compose window.
+The evaluator will assess the draft as-is.
+Only send/submit if explicitly instructed to do so.

             ═══════════════════════════════════════════════════════════════════════